RahulAutade2288/RahulAutade2288.github.io/README.md

 ###

 <p align="left">
-  I'm Rahul Autade, a seasoned Software Engineer and Senior Manager specializing in payment implementation.<br><br>
+  I'm Rahul Autade, a seasoned Professional and Senior Manager specializing in payments modernization.<br><br>
   - 🔭 Leading payment system implementations with a focus on efficiency and scalability.<br>
   - 📚 Proficient in Python, Java, J2EE, Oracle, SQL, SOA architecture, Web Services (MQ, SOAP), and API development.<br>
   - ⚡ In my free time, I explore new technologies and contribute to open-source projects.